klaytn/servicechain-value-transfer-examples/README.md

 ## Bridge Alias API
 The current SC implementation does not have built-in bridge management for convinent bridge access.
-Bridge alias is a new feature to be developed that allows to access specific bridge pair via alias access.
+Bridge alias is a new feature to be developed that allows to access specific bridge pair via alias access (to be released in v1.9.0).
 The PoC example of alias API is in `erc20/alias-erc20-deploy.js`.